8 Setting Expectations

 Some of the material presented in this chapter will be discussed in class.
 It is your responsibility to ensure you cover all the concepts presented both in class and in this textbook.

-Of course, with this many actors involved and the reality that any solution to the community partner’s challenge will require an investment of time that exceeds what is available in a standard semester, it becomes necessary to identify what is expected of each.
+Of course, with this many actors involved and the reality that any solution to the community partner’s challenge will require more time than is available in a standard semester, it becomes necessary to identify what is expected of each.

 Managing Expectations